Max-Chen2020/traffic-prediction/README.md

 - `admin & others`: This folder contains proposals, administrative documents, and any other related materials.

+For those interested in this project, I have put the proposal up front so you can have a read and get a rough impression.
+If you have any questions or suggestions, feel free to email me: haoyangc3@student.unimelb.edu.au

 ## Contributing

 If you have any feedback or suggestions, please feel free to submit an issue or pull request.